Nastia Liukin Opens Up About Body-Shaming and Being Seen as ‘Bitchy’

 When Nastia Liukin retired from gymnastics in 2012, she gained 25 pounds.
-Once known as a “petite blonde gymnast” who backflipped and handsprung her way to five Olympic medals in 2008, Liukin was suddenly bombarded with comments calling her “fat” and scrutinizing her body.
+Once known as a “petite blond gymnast” who backflipped and handsprung her way to five Olympic medals in 2008, Liukin was suddenly bombarded with comments calling her “fat” and scrutinizing her body.

-“People remembered me as this petite blonde gymnast in a leotard and then I go through the normal body changes and people are like, ‘Oh my god.
-You’re so fat,’” Liukin told StyleCaster at SheKnows Media’s BlogHer18 Health conference on Jan.
-31. “It’s like, ‘Actually, I’m not fat.’
+“People remembered me as this petite blond gymnast in a leotard, and then I go through the normal body changes and people are like, ‘Oh my God.
+You’re so fat,’” Liukin told StyleCaster at SheKnows Media’s BlogHer18 Health conference on January 31.
+“It’s like, ‘Actually, I’m not fat.’
 Yes.
 I gained some weight.
 But my body is going through this change.
 Everyone goes through that.
 I guess not everyone goes through it in the public eye.”

-To cope, Liukin stocked her closet with baggy clothes, holed up in her apartment in New York City, and denied invitations to events, in fear of being seen.
+To cope, Liukin stocked her closet with baggy clothes, holed up in her apartment in New York City, and declined invitations to events, in fear of being seen.
 “I had almost this identity crisis,” Liukin says.
 “I didn’t know who I was.
 I didn’t know what to wear.
 Nothing fit me.
 I tried to wear really baggy clothes to hide that.
 I lost all my self-confidence.
 I didn’t want to go anywhere.
 I didn’t want to go to events or to dinner or do anything because I was so insecure with myself and my body because of what other people were saying.”

 No matter what, you’re never going to be what people want.